CodringherAndFenn/CodringherAndFenn/README.md

 ## A bit about me

 I am a 4th year Creative Media and Game Technologies (CMGT) student at the Hanze University of Apllied Sciences.
+I am driven by a very strong passion for building and playing video-games, nurtured from a very young age. lorem ipsum test test